-A year of unemployment and prospect of never getting a truly good paying job again?
+- A year of unemployment and prospect of never getting a truly good paying job again?
 Maybe we need to totally reevaluate our lives and look at other alternatives in jobs, careers, self-employment, where to live, how to live, and other means of financial survival.

 Attitude in a crisis situation is often the defining factor between those who survive and thrive and those who don’t.
 Our attitudes is something we all have control over.